kogu-io/kogu/other-integrations.md

     }
 }
 ```
 This defines a real-time updated plot to be displayed on experiment details page.
-At the moment only ```line``` plot is supported. ```metrics``` is an array metric-names that are to be displayed on the plot (see Metrics above).
-At the moment only numeric metrics can be plotted.
+At the moment only ```line``` plot is supported. ```metrics``` is an array of metric-names that are to be displayed on the plot (see Metrics above).
+At the moment only metrics with numeric values can be plotted.

 ## Comments
 ```json